-Preliminary data indicates that global liquids production in August remained broadly unchanged averaged 100.7 mb/d compared with the previous month.
+Preliminary data indicates that global liguids production in August remained broadly unchanged averaged 100.7 mb/d compared with the previous month.

-Non-OPEC liquids production (including OPEC Graph 5 - 30: OPEC crude production and world oil NGLs) is estimated to have decreased by 0.1 mb/d supply development m-o-m in August 2023 to average 73.3 mb/d.
+NGLs) is estimated to have decreased by 0.1 mb/d supply development m-o-m in August 2023 to average 73.3 mb/d.
 This was mb/d higher by 2.3 mb/d y-o-y.
 Preliminary estimated 32 production rises in August were mainly driven by 30 Other Eurasia and China, and were more than offset 28 by drops in Russia.

 The share of OPEC crude oil in total global 24 production in August, increased by 0.1 pp to stand at 22 27.2% compared with the previous month.
-Estimates based on preliminary data for non-OPEC supply, OPEC NGLs and nonconventional oil, while assessments for OPEC crude production are based on secondary sources.
+Estimates are based on preliminary data for non-OPEC supply, OPEC NGLs and nonconventional oil, while assessments for OPEC crude production are based on secondary sources.